jesuel-marques/GaugeFix-Coulomb/README.md

 11. [ ] Number of dimensions different from 4
 12. [ ] Support for custom precision datatypes

-Error handling is not great right now, and I'll be improving this as time allows.
+Error handling is not great right now, but I intend to improve this as time allows.